 CeraVe also paired Cera’s celebrity endorsement with influencer-backed social media campaigns.

-By doing this, CeraVe got exposure through multiple channels: Its own platforms, a viral celebrity ad, and influencer-backed social media content.
+By doing this, CeraVe gained exposure through multiple channels: Its own platforms, a viral celebrity ad, and influencer-backed social media content.
+Integrations across channels ensure brand consistency and maximize reach.

 5. Define Assets, Deliverables, and Timelines

 Define the content marketing campaign activities you plan to carry out.
-List the exact assets you’d like to produce, such as:
+List the essential tasks and exact assets you’d like to produce, such as:

-Be sure to also work out which assets return the most value to your brand.
+Be sure to identify which assets return the most value to your brand.
 In general, short-form video delivers the highest ROI (21%).
 Images come second (19%), followed by live-streamed video (16%).

 But this may differ for your specific business.

-After you learn what works best, set timelines to keep your marketing activities organized and on track.
+After you learn what works best, set timelines, including specific dates, to keep your marketing activities organized and on track.
 Consider creating a content calendar to map out each task and set deadlines.

 Keep your marketing campaign plan timeline realistic to avoid last-minute stress.